gttrcr/the_grandmaster_idea/README.md

 Several GB of data are available relating to simulations and tests carried out on millions of games
 * Duration: each row represents the number of moves per game (1 for white, 2 for black, 3 for white next move, 4 for black next move, ...). https://mega.nz/folder/Ofgy2DSY#QToVcF2i09a-s8eMzzkndA
 * History: history of all the moves for each game. https://mega.nz/folder/nfYVlKzR#rEgiPNBkVk5UxyZfWUkq0g

+### Call for results
+Anyone can contribute to the search for new games to always produce new results and deepen the search.
+Before proceeding to upload the files make sure that the -3 test is successfully passed so that no duplicate games are uploaded.
+If successful, you can make a pull request to main with the number of games calculated and the link from which I can download the .chess file (or files) to add to the archive.